platformsh/platformsh-docs/docs/src/security/_index.md

 you can find information on how Platform.sh handles [data retention](./data-retention.md) and [backups and recoveries](./backups.md).
-You can also learn how the Platform.sh [web application firewall (WAF)](./waf.md) can help you protect your data.
+You can also learn how the Platform.sh [web application firewall (WAF)](./waf.md) can help you protect your data, or consult the transparency and abuse reports Platform.sh publishes every year.

-For more information about the security, privacy, and compliance of the Platform.sh products and services, check out the Platform.sh [Trust Center](https://platform.sh/trust-center/).
+For more information about the security, privacy, and compliance of the Platform.sh products and services, go to the Platform.sh [Trust Center](https://platform.sh/trust-center/).